Zantier/webpack-starter/README.md

-# React Project Starter
+# Webpack Starter

-Create a new minimal react project.
+Create a new minimal webpack project.
 Mustache template files in `/template` are rendered to `/dist`, using the given command-line options.

 ### Initialize